-Implementing the forest, shrubland, and grassland management actions under the 2022 Scoping Plan would result in potentially significant long-term operational impacts on wildfire.
+Implementing the increase in renewable energy and decrease in oil and gas extraction; and forest, shrubland, and grassland management actions under the 2022 Scoping Plan would result in potentially significant long-term operational impacts on wildfire.

 Table 4-26 identifies the mitigation measures appliable to the proposed actions under the 2022 Scoping Plan.